The Message Centre Pty Limited

-TMC seeks to ensure that the personal information it holds is accurate, up-to-date and complete.
-If TMC is informed that the information it holds is inaccurate, out-of-date or incomplete, TMC will correct the information or ensure that the amendments or errors are noted, including by accessing correct information from external sources such as public records.
+TMC seeks to ensure that the personal information it holds is accurate, up-to-date, complete, relevant, and not misleading.
+If you inform us that the information we hold about you is inaccurate, out-of-date, incomplete, irrelevant, or misleading we will take appropriate steps to correct the information or ensure that the amendments or errors are noted.

 When Personal Information Is No Longer Needed

-We destroy personal information if it is no longer needed for the purposes for which it was collected, and the law no longer requires us to retain it.
+We do not keep personal information if it is no longer needed for the purposes for which it was collected, and the law no longer requires us to retain it.
 We use secure methods to destroy or de-identify the information.
 We dispose of all hard copy documents and delete electronic information from our systems.

-At any time you can advise TMC of changes to your personal information.
-You have the right to ask for the personal information held about you and to advise of any inaccuracy.
+You have the right to ask for the personal information held about you.
 If you make an access request, TMC will ask you to verify your identity and specify what information you require.
-Your request to the Privacy Officer must be in writing.
+Your request must be in writing and directed to our Privacy Officer.
 Our contact details are provided in the Further Information section at the end of this document.